angelromarco04/MyNotes/README.md

+---
+Author: AAM
+Date: 2024-02-05
+---
+---
 # My Notes

 I am a Computer Science student.
 Here I will upload all my notes.

+> [!TIP]
+> This notes are designed to be read with **Obsidian**.
+For them to work as intended some configurations are included in the repository.

 Hope you like it!  :D

 ---